nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 }
 ```

-### Passing functions with paramaters
+### Passing functions with paramters

-Our `<FeaturedDonut />` component is succesfully updating state in the parent `<App />` component.
+Our `<FeaturedDonut />` component is successfully updating state in the parent `<App />` component.
 However, we are clearing all of our state on any button click.
 We only want the specific donut in which we click to be removed.
-Since we are mapping through our state of featured donuts, we can pass the index value as a paramter to our remove function.
+Since we are mapping through our state of featured donuts, we can pass the index value as a parameter to our remove function.
 This will force us to change how we pass `removeDonut` as a prop:

 ```jsx
 class App extends Component {